SamarthBhatia/SamarthBhatia/README.md

-Here’s an appealing GitHub profile description for you, tailored based on your impressive resume:

----

 ### 👋 Hi, I’m **Samarth Bhatia**
 🚀 A passionate **Software Engineer** and **Open-Source Enthusiast**, currently pursuing my Master's in **Computer Science and Engineering** at **Politecnico di Milano**.
 With a strong foundation in **C++**, **Rust**, and **JavaScript**, I specialize in developing high-performance systems and innovative solutions to complex challenges.